purvitrivedi/sei-group-project-3/README.md

 - Adding "Add to Favorites" button & 'Average Rating" on Hike Show Page
 - Error handling and styling of forms on Hike and User profile pages.

-For Average ratingm we used a **callback function**.
-This ensured the average rating would not be calculated until we posted the rating AND recieved the updated Hike data from the backend.
+For Average ratings, we used a **callback function**.
+This ensured the average rating would not be calculated until we posted the rating AND received the updated Hike data from the backend.

     handleSubmitReview = async (event, rating, text) => {
       event.preventDefault()